mrlacey/enamel/README.md

 ```

 While the writing of large amounts of C# inside an ENAMEL file is probably undesirable, as a quick way to interact with or invoke something in the code behind file it may be useful.
 With its ability to act as a way to execute Commands on the ViewModel from a control that doesn't support invoking commands directly, it may be simpler than other "EventToCommand" solutions.

 ## Why this name?

-Not only is ENAMEL by far the best name I've considered, there are multiple factors that make it appropriate.
+Not only is ENAMEL by far the best name so far considered, there are multiple factors that make it appropriate:

 - It's a real word and so is recognizable.
 - It's not a name used by any other technology-related project.